British MPs approve landmark Brexit bill

 SNP lawmaker Ian Blackford warned the government it could trigger a "constitutional crisis" with its plans, which have also drawn anger from Wales.

-In the final debate in the Commons on Wednesday, other pro-European MPs took the opportunity to criticise the government's Brexit strategy.
+In the final debate in the Commons yesterday, other pro- European MPs took the opportunity to criticise the government's Brexit strategy.

 Justine Greening, who resigned as May's education secretary this month, warned that if Brexit did not work for young people, they may seek to "improve or undo what we've done".